Blake-Loveland/landgrid-support/_articles/reporting-android-app-errors.md

 ### If Post Has Not Successfully Uploaded

 1. What is the status of the post?
+You can find this in the Posts section of the app.

 Options:
 - submitting
 - unsaved
 - temporary fail